integreat-io/map-transform/README.md

 #### `lookdown({ arrayPath, propPath, matchSeveral })` operation

-The `lookdown` operation is the exact oposite of `lookup`, and the name is marelly word-play on that.
-See
-[the `lookup` operation](#lookup-arraypath-proppath-matchseveral-operation)
-for more on how it works, just reverse the directions.
+The `lookdown` operation works the same as `lookup` but in the opposite direction.
+See [the `lookup` operation](#lookup-arraypath-proppath-matchseveral-operation) for more on how it works, just reverse the directions.